duyvuleo/RIE/README.md

 I called this resulting corpus as RIE which represents for Rich Information Europarl.

-RIE was used in the following works:
+RIE was used in the following work:

 	Incorporating Side Information into Recurrent Neural Network Language Models Cong Duy Vu Hoang, Reza Haffari and Trevor Cohn.